-Bow pose is an intense backbend that increases spinal mobility and stretches the knees, quads, chest and shoulders.
-It is an advanced posture that requires considerable resilience in the lower back, so please take extra care.
+Bow pose is an intense backbend that improves spinal mobility and opens up the chest and the fronts of the shoulders.
+It’s an advanced posture, so please take extra care.

 BOW POSE BENEFITS